skthomasjr/roulette-sol/README.md

 ### Blockchain-based Mathematically Fair Roulette Table

 roulette-sol is a mathematically fair roulette table that exists as multiple cooperative smart contracts on the Ethereum VM.
 Work is in progress!!!

 ### To Do

+- Pull out dockerized dev environments for this repo
 - optimize looping/for
 - limit bet amount
 - limit total bets